Prince Albert artist turns camera lens on local youth with new exhibit

-Eleven-year-old Anna Sulatyski wanted a change in her life, and she turned to photography to make it happen.
+Eleven-year-old Anna Sulatyski wanted a challenge in her life, and she turned to photography to make it happen.

 Sulatyski isn’t behind the camera, however.
 Instead, she’s one of 45 children who were photographed for ‘United’, new exhibit that focuses on the diversity of local children and youth.
 The experience helped fill her craving for adventure.